projekt-opal/opaldata/README.md

 # OPAL data

 Setup file(s) for OPAL data server with one Elasticsearch and one Apache Fuseki instance.
+This component is used by the [OPAL converter](https://github.com/projekt-opal/converter) to store data and by [OPAL web-service](https://github.com/projekt-opal/web-service) to read data.

 ## Configuration and start